-Tips for Creating Great Email Templates14 Apr 2020
+Tips for Creating Great Email Templates6 Dec 2021

-When it comes to creating great email templates, there is a lot you have to consider in order to make sure you get the tone and design right.
+When it comes to creating great email templates, there is a lot you have to consider in order to make sure you get the message and design right.

 It may sound obvious, but the first step in building an email template is deciding what you want to say.

 You don’t necessarily need a full draft at this stage, but a general idea of how much text you’re going to be adding is important.
-It’s also a good idea to have a general idea of what kind of media you want to add: images, links, videos, gifs, etc.
+It’s also good to know what kind of media you want to add: images, links and so on.

 Once you have an idea of what the email will contain, it’s time to start designing.

 I’ve got some more specific notes below to help you when it comes to formatting depending on what kind of email template style you’re going for.